0xCUB3/wBlock/Adblock_Comparison.md

 Lets users click and instantly hide page elements (ads, overlays, popups) in real time, no filter editing required.
 Absent in Wipr, which is more designed to be simple and don't-touch.

 <sup>12</sup> **Dynamic Filtering**:
 Advanced feature letting users interactively allow/block domains/scripts/network requests per-site (similar to uMatrix and original uBlock Origin dynamic filtering).
-Rare with Safari content blockers, available only via [clever workarounds(#How-wBlock-Achieves-Dynamic-Filtering-in-Safari) in wBlock/AdGuard.
+Rare with Safari content blockers, available only via [clever workarounds](#How-wBlock-Achieves-Dynamic-Filtering-in-Safari) in wBlock/AdGuard.

 <sup>13</sup> **Script Injection**:
 Lets extension run built-in or custom JavaScript on web pages (for ad removal, circumvention, UI fixes, etc.).
 Only available in web/app extensions, so only wBlock (and AdGuard for paid Mac app) provide true script injection.
 Most Chrome extensions do, but only within Manifest V3’s security limits as of 2025.